fastMI: a fast and consistent copula-based estimator of mutual information: Simulation Experiments

 \subsection{Test for independence}

+We compare the permutation-based tests based respectively on our \texttt{fastMI} with $ECMI$ and the $JMI$.
+For the same bivariate patterns as described in \pref{simulations-1}, with $\tau \in \left\{0, 0.05, \ldots, 0.50 \right\}$ ($\tau = 0$ indicates independence), we plot the empirical power curves for the tests at significance level $\alpha = 0.05$ and present our results under different settings in \pref{fig:figure2} for $r = 1000$ permutations.
+In \pref{tab:table_sim2} we present a comparison ($ECMI$ and $JMI$ versus \texttt{fastMI}) of empirical type I error of the permutation-based test for independence in several bivariate distributions for different sample sizes respectively.
+Note that the type I error rates of all three methods considered are very close to the nominal level $\alpha = 0.05$.

-We compare the permutation-based tests proposed for both \texttt{fastMI} and JMI.
-For the same bivariate patterns as described in \pref{simulations-1}, with $\tau \in \left\{0, 0.05, \ldots, 0.50 \right\}$ ($\tau = 0$ indicates independence), we plot the empirical power curves for the tests at significance level $\alpha = 0.05$ and present our results in \pref{fig:figure2}.
-We note that \texttt{fastMI} rejects the null hypothesis of independence with higher empirical power than JMI even for moderate sample sizes.
-This is an appreciable improvement over the current gold-standard JMI, where, with modest amounts of data, nonparametric estimation may be a sufficiently challenging task \cite{Speed_2011}.
-For increased sample sizes, both methods show similar empirical power.
-Overall, \texttt{fastMI} demonstratesa more stable and more powerful test of independence when compared to JMI.
+{ Similarly, for the same multivariate normal patterns, with $\rho \in \left\{0, 0.05, \ldots, 0.50 \right\}$ ($\rho = 0$ indicates independence), we plot the empirical power curves for the tests at significance level $\alpha = 0.05$ and present our results under different settings in \pref{fig:figure5} for $r = 1000$ permutations.
+In \pref{tab:table_sim5} we present a comparison ($ECMI$ and $JMI$ versus \texttt{fastMI}) of empirical type I error of the permutation-based test for independence in several multivariate distributions for different sample sizes respectively.
+Note that the type I error rates of all three methods considered are very close to the nominal level $\alpha = 0.05$.

+From \pref{fig:figure2} and \pref{fig:figure5}, we note that \texttt{fastMI} rejects the null hypothesis of independence with higher empirical power than $ECMI$ and $JMI$ even for moderate sample sizes.
+This is an appreciable improvement over the the competing methods, where, with modest amounts of data, nonparametric estimation may be a sufficiently challenging task \cite{Speed_2011}.
+For increased sample sizes, all methods show similar empirical power.
+Overall, \texttt{fastMI} demonstrates a more stable and more powerful test of independence when compared to $ECMI$ and $JMI$ in bivariate as well as multivariate cases.}
-Previous replicable studies \cite{Zeng2018} have compared the performance of the JMI-based test with other popular methods, including dCor, HHG and MIC-based tests, and concluded that JMI appears to be the most stable test for independence.
-Given that in almost all the simulation settings \texttt{fastMI} clearly outperform JMI, our proposed nonparametric estimator is found to be a fast, efficient and reliable method of choice to estimate MI and to conduct a hypothesis test for independence with high power while exhibiting type I error control.